 Even if a woman doesn’t get trapped in sexual slavery, there are other dangers in publishing your sexual content online for money.
 In February 2020, journalists reported that a young Australian woman who posted explicit content on OnlyFans was stalked and harassed.
 The perpetrator was an unsatisfied punter, who got angry after she refused to meet with him in real life.
 As punishment, he posted her real name, age, phone number and location alongside pornographic images in fake prostitution advertisements online.

-Another Australian to explain the grim reality of online prostitution, was Charlotte, an ex “webcam girl”.
+Another Australian to explain the grim reality of online prostitution, is Charlotte, an ex “webcam girl.”
 In a 2016 interview with Meghan Murphy she described the grim reality of this type of online prostitution.
-As she said on the podcast, at first, when she started "webcamming" she felt empowered, because she could set her own working hours and made good money.
+As she said on the podcast, at first, when she started "webcamming" she felt empowered by being able to set her own working hours and making good money.
 However, as time went by, the men who watched her livestream shows tried to push her boundaries and asked her to perform increasingly violent acts.
 As the Internet offered the punters anonymity, many of them confessed to her their pedophilic fantasies.
 Similarly to the Australian on OnlyFans, during webcamming, Charlotte encountered men who tried to extort her and who claimed they’d uncovered her real identity.

 "The men who watched her livestream shows tried to push her boundaries and asked her to perform increasingly violent acts. "

-Despite great promises, what the online pornographic industry really offers women is humiliation, violence and potential enslavement to violent men.
+Despite great promises, what the online pornographic industry really offers women is humiliation, violence and potential enslavement.